pauradev/pages/pages/01.Blog/06.Tutorials/02.integrate-with-woo/.revs/20200731-152443/item.md

 >#### Step 4:
 Return to the Woocommerce Store Installation tab.
 Click Install to continue.**
 You will be directed to your Woocommerce Shop.
-You will be asked to connect with PrintAura, simply click approve to let PrintAura setup your Woocommerce Store and begin setting up products.
+You will be asked to connect with Printaura, simply click approve to let Printaura setup your Woocommerce Store and begin setting up products.

 ---
 ![](woo3.PNG)